 …and a few yards further on there is a left turn down Archbishop Makarios III Street.
 At the time of writing, a blue sign on a telegraph pole opposite this turning indicated (in Greek) the way back to Agios Neophytos.

 Walk down Archbishop Makarios III Street ignoring the first street off to the right and following the road around to the right.
 You are walking through what passes for a housing estate in Cyprus – a few pleasant detached houses and a large expanse of open land waiting for possible further development.

 Follow the road down to a T-junction, turn left into Keryneias Street and, fairly swiftly afterwards, turn right into the next (and only) street, which is unsigned.
 It’s almost impossible to go wrong here, we promise!

 …which you should follow as it wends its way through vineyards.
-Keep to this main track.
-As it bears slightly right, ignore a track to the left.
-You are walking past a vineyard on your left and as you reach the end of the vines your path turns sharply left.
-A few more minutes and you will reach a junction of four tracks (1 hour 29 minutes).
+Keep to this main track as it heads downhill.
+After 4-5 minutes you will reach a junction of four tracks (1 hour 25 minutes).
 Take the first right-hand track, as indicated in the picture below:

 As your route turns 90 degrees left, ignore a rocky path to the right.
 About 100 metres further on leave the main track and turn sharp right (just before a left-hand bend) onto a downhill track.
 (1 hour 33 minutes).
 The pictures below indicate the path downhill.